Skip to content

 - Clean Energy Choice (Rider CEC) 2.

 Large load customers (100 MW or more) would be served under the existing Large Primary Service (LPS) tariff, specifically within a new subclass of the LPS tariff that would be subject to new terms and conditions only for large load customers.
-The LPS tariff reflects the embedded cost of service and applies to large retail customers prior to the establishment of a specialized large load tariff.
+The LPS tariff reflects the embedded cost of service and applies to large retail customers prior to the establishment of a specialized large load...
 True The proposal is directly driven by recently enacted legislation—specifically, Missouri Senate Bill 4 (SB 4).
 SB 4 requires that electric utilities serving more than 250,000 customers develop and submit tariff schedules for customers projected to have annual peak demands of 100 MW or more.
-The legislation mandates that rates for such customers reflect their representative share of incurred costs and prevent unjust or unreasonable costs from being shifted to other customer classes.
-This new legal standard is guiding the...
+The legislation mandates that rates for such customers reflect their representative share of incurred...
 Not Required - Large load customers must not exceed their maximum contract capacity; if they do and such exceedance threatens system integrity or reliability, they are required to reduce load to or below the maximum capacity within 15 minutes of notice from the company.

 - June 13: The Commission scheduled a prehearing Webex procedural conference.